 Super Smash Bros Link

-Scanning him will give you the proclaimed “Horse Of Legend” by Breath of the Wild: Epona.
+Scanning him will give you the proclaimed “Horse of Legend” by Breath of the Wild: Epona.
+You will also be able to get the Twilight Princess Link outfit.